-In January 2011, the Company signed an option agreement with Westhaven Ventures Inc. ("Westhaven"), whereby Westhaven can earn up to a 70% interest in the Company's Shovelnose property.
+In January 2011, the Company signed an option agreement with Westhaven Ventures Inc. ("Westhaven"), whereby Westhaven can earn up to a 70% interest in the Shovelnose property.
 A director of the Company is also a director of Westhaven.
-Under the terms of the option agreement, Westhaven can earn an initial 51% interest in the Shovelnose property by i) incurring \$1.5 million in exploration expenditures over a three year period, including a firm commitment to spend \$250,000 in the first year of the agreement (completed), and ii) issuing a total of 300,000 common shares to Strongbow including 100,000 common shares within five business days of regulatory approval of the option agreement (100,000 common shares with a fair value of \$35,000 received in July 2011).
+Under the terms of the option agreement, Westhaven can earn an initial 51% interest in the Shovelnose property by i) incurring \$1.5 million in exploration expenditures over a three year period, including a firm commitment to spend \$250,000 in the first year of the agreement (completed), and ii) issuing a total of 300,000 common shares to Strongbow (100,000 common shares with a fair value of \$9,500 received in July 2012 and 100,000 common shares with a fair value of \$35,000 received in July 2011).
 Within twelve months of having earned its 51% interest in the property, Westhaven will have the option to earn an additional 19% interest (bringing its total property interest to 70%) by i) issuing an additional 500,000 shares to the Company and ii) incurring an additional \$1.5 million in exploration expenditures.